the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-robodebt.md

 * Submits a Freedom of Information request for the individual's Centrelink file -- so that they have all the necessary information to fight back.
 * The campaign is archived here: [link] (https://fraudstop.com.au/) and here [link] (https://www.getup.org.au/campaigns/income-support/chip-in-to-expand-fraudstop/)

-These examples could form a section on activism drawing on legal avenues and referring to institutional capacity to engage with unfair automated systems in place. //@LauraCarter possibly links up to your subsection on law and policy?//

 ## Further Reading
 A September 2020 report by Michele Gilman at the Data and Society Research Institute draws on existing public law frameworks to provide guidance to lawyers on how to challenge automated decision making that disproportionately harms low income communities.